cdl-geneseo/geneseo-dictionary/T/Tramp-stamp.md

 # Tramp stamp

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tramp stamp

 Created by  Unknown User (alu1), last modified on Dec 02, 2008

 Noun.
 Slang term for a tattoo on a female's lower back.